 Co-founder & CMO

 Dr. Kenneth Lee earned his MD-PhD in Anatomy and Neurobiology from Boston University School of Medicine, and he completed his residency at Washington University and a fellowship in Pediatric Otolaryngology at Cincinnati Children's Hospital Medical Center.
-Dr. Lee is Associate Professor in Otolaryngology–Head and Neck Surgery at UT Southwestern, Director of Pediatric Otolaryngology and Service Chief of Surgery at Children’s Medical Center Plano, and Director of the Pediatric Cochlear Implant Program at Children's Medical Center Dallas and Plano.
+Dr. Lee is a Professor in Otolaryngology–Head and Neck Surgery at UT Southwestern, Director of Pediatric Otolaryngology and Service Chief of Surgery at Children’s Medical Center Plano, and Director of the Pediatric Cochlear Implant Program at Children's Medical Center Dallas and Plano.

 Stuart Cogan (ScD, MIT) a professor of bioengineering at the University of Texas at Dallas, has significant industry and academic experience.
 Dr. Cogan spent three decades with EIC Laboratories, becoming Vice President where he oversaw the company’s projects in neural stimulation and recording.
 He left the corporate world in 2014 when he accepted a position at UT Dallas to continue his research.

 He holds a Bachelors degree in Mechanical Engineering and a Masters degree in Materials Science from Duke University, as well as a doctoral degree in Materials Science from MIT.